 My husband jokes about the urine colored walls and other fabulous decorating choices.
 Then I hear my name being called.

-The technician shows me my mammogram.
-She points to that bright white spec of tissue that looks unlike the rest of image.
+The technician shows me an image from my first mammogram.
+She points to that bright white spot of tissue that looks unlike the rest of the image.

-Within a minute or two the doctor appears beside my bed.
-He shakes my hand, introduces himself and says, “I don’t see any cancer.
-I didn’t see anything on your second mammogram, but I wanted to be 100% sure with the ultrasound.”
+Within a minute or two, the doctor appears beside my bed.
+He shakes my hand, introduces himself, and says, “I don’t see any cancer.
+I didn’t see anything on your follow up mammogram, but I wanted to be 100% sure with the ultrasound.”

-I suddenly realize I’ve been holding my breath, so I slowly and calmly exhale.
+I suddenly realize I’ve been holding my breath.
+I slowly and calmly exhale.